kristopolous/2019-november-novel/ch2.md

 I always looked on these with the same question: "How on earth is this news?
 Why do people act like this?
 Are they just all idiots?
 What gives?"

-In about 2013, I formalized what I saw as the "1-9-90" rule to explain this phenomena:  Success is 1% idea, 9% implementation, and 90% "marketing".
+A number of years ago, I formalized what I saw as the "1-9-90" rule to explain this phenomena:  Successfully building a future is 1% idea, 9% implementation, and 90% "marketing".

 Marketing here includes not only the description of the product/place/price/promotion in some traditional "marketing mix" but also the assumed personality of the people developing it, their social connections, the style and colors of things like the documentation website, the size of the tribe that says positive things about it, etc, effectively the business (ie, human) side of a product.

-In other words, success is 90% bullshit that shouldn't, but absolutely does matter.
+In other words, to an engineer in the trenches, success is 90% "bullshit" that shouldn't, but absolutely does matter.
+I had been missing something.

 The claim of 90% is important because it implies that the other part, as in what the thing actually is and what constitutes it, almost doesn't matter at all.